Gray kingbird: Description

 The adult gray kingbird is an average-sized kingbird.
 It measures 23 cm in length and weighs from 37 to 52 g.
 The upperparts are gray, with brownish wings and tail, and the underparts are white with a gray tinge to the chest.
 The head has a concealed yellow crown stripe, and a dusky mask through the eyes.
 The dark bill is heavier than that of the related, slightly smaller, tropical kingbird.
 The sexes are similar, but young birds have rufous edges on the wing coverts, rump and tail.

 The call is a loud rolling trill, pipiri, pipiri, which is the reason behind many of its local onomatopoeiac names, like pestigre or pitirre, in the Spanish-speaking Greater Antilles, or petchary in some of the English-speaking islands.

 Distribution and habitat

 It is found in increasing numbers in the state of Florida, and is more often found inland though it had been previously restricted to the coast.
 It breeds from the extreme southeast of the United States, mainly in Florida, as well as Central America, and through the West Indies south to Venezuela, Trinidad and Tobago, the Guianas, and Colombia.
 Northern populations are migratory, wintering on the Caribbean coast of Central America and northern South America.
 Several vagrant populations are known to exist in the Northeastern United States.
 It favors tall trees and shrubs, including the edges of savanna and marshes.

-Behaviour
+Behavior

+Gray kingbirds mobbing an American kestrel in Puerto Rico.

 Like other kingbirds, these birds aggressively defend their territory against intruders, including mammals and much larger birds such as crested caracaras, red-tailed hawks and broad-winged hawks by mobbing.